Jin Young Seung: Career

 Then-Major General Jin Young Seung presenting a gift to US Air Force Colonel Aaron Gibney during Jin's visit to Howard Hughes Operation Center in Las Vegas, Nevada (2023).

 From December 2019 to December 2020, Jin served as Director of the 2nd Division of the Joint Chiefs of Staff, Force Planning Division.
-Jin was placed as the Chief of Staff of the Information Planning Division, Air Force Headquarters from December 2020 to December 2021 and was later promoted to the rank of major general.
+Jin was promoted to the rank of major general in December of 2020 and placed as the Chief of Staff of the Information Planning Division, Air Force Headquarters from December 2020 to December 2021.
 Jin was later named as the commander of the Air Combat Command December 2021 to December 2022.
 After his term as Air Combat Commander, Jin was named as Chief of Staff of Planning and Management at the Air Force Headquarters from December 2022 to November 2023.
-Jin was later placed under the Office of the Joint Chiefs of Staff where he served as Director of Strategic Planning from November 2023 to October 2024 and was later promoted to lieutenant general.
+Jin was promoted to lieutenant general in November of 2023 and later placed under the Office of the Joint Chiefs of Staff where he served as Director of Strategic Planning from November 2023 to October 2024.
 On 1 October 2024, Jin was later named as the first inaugural commander of the Strategic Command, a newly-formed command based from the United States Strategic Command and is tasked for strategic deterrence and conventional strike operations.